-Meet with your high school counselor and make sure you are on track to meet all of your requirements by reviewing your academic progress.
-Check for any rule changes regarding eligibility and recruiting.
+- □ Meet with your high school counselor and make sure you are on track to meet all of your requirements by reviewing your academic progress. - □ Check for any rule changes regarding eligibility and recruiting.
 The easiest way is to download a NEW copy of the "NCAA Guide for the College-Bound Student-Athlete."
-(Remember, rules can change from year-to-year.)
-If you have not already done so, register with the NCAA Eligibility Center (formerly known as NCAA Clearinghouse).
-Make sure your high school counselor sends your transcripts to the NCAA Eligibility Center and at the end of your Junior Year.
-At the end of your Senior Year, make sure your high school counselor sends your Final Transcript and Proof of Graduation to the NCAA Eligibility Center.
-If needed, re-take the ACT and/or SAT.
-Make sure you request that your scores are sent directly to the NCAA Eligibility Center.
-Ask your college coach/potential colleges where you are considering attending, about applications, application deadlines, application waivers and anything else on how to apply to the school and for financial aid.
-Submit all applications to all colleges that you are considering.
-Research and apply for financial aid at all colleges that you are considering attending.
-Complete and submit FAFSA (Free Application for Federal Student Aid; http://www.fafsa.ed.gov/).
-Even if you do not think you will qualify, submit an application because many other scholarships require that you have filled this out as a starting point.
-Research and apply for outside scholarships.
-The internet is a great tool for this research.
-Build a "Senior" highlight video of game footage.
-Include video footage of a full game.
-Finalize and continue to add to your Player Profile.
-Finalize your "schools of interest" shortlist.
-Look into unofficial visits of schools of interest.
-Request official visits from schools of interest.
-Develop template emails and start to send initial statements of interest and personal details.
-Make recruiting calls.
-Wake recruiting cans.
+(Remember, rules can change from year-to-year.) - □ If you have not already done so, register with the NCAA Eligibility Center (formerly known as NCAA Clearinghouse). - □ Make sure your high school counselor sends your transcripts to the NCAA Eligibility Center and at the end of your Junior Year. - □ At the end of your Senior Year, make sure your high school counselor sends your Final Transcript and Proof of Graduation to the NCAA Eligibility Center. - If needed, re-take the ACT and/or SAT.
+Make sure you request that your scores are sent directly to the NCAA Eligibility Center. - □ Ask your college coach/potential colleges where you are considering attending, about applications, application deadlines, application waivers and anything else on how to apply to the school and for financial aid. - □ Submit all applications to all colleges that you are considering. - □ Complete and submit FAFSA (Free Application for Federal Student Aid; - □ Build a "Senior" highlight video of game footage. - □ Include video footage of a full game. - □ Finalize and continue to add to your Player Profile. - Finalize your "schools of interest" shortlist. - Look into unofficial visits of schools of interest. - □ Request official visits from schools of interest. - Develop template emails and start to send initial statements of interest and personal details. - □ Make recruiting calls. - □ Look at potential college ID Camps.